BuildForSDGCohort2/Team-SmartSurvelliance-mobile/README.md

 Stream Video feeds from s3 in the mobile device

 ## Installation<a name="installation"></a>
-- Clone repoitory and run android studio
+- Clone repository and run android studio
-- Make sure to turn on usb debudding if in case on test pysical phone or run via android emulator
+- Make sure to turn on usb debudding if in case on test physical phone or run via android emulator

 <b>Note</b>: To pull or push AWS amplify configurations to the cloud one will need an AWS user with appropriate permissions.